nederhof/imagealign/README.md

 To navigate, press the left mouse button (while not being on top of a point linking the two images), drag, and release the mouse button.

+### Hints

+A suitable strategy to create points aligning the two images is as follows.
+Start with corner points.
+Choose a position in the first image near one of the corners, say the top-right corner of the top-most, right-most sign.
+Then view the second image and drag the created point similarly to the top-right corner of the top-most, right-most sign.
+Repeat, eventually adjusting points closer to the center as well.
+Alternate between viewing the first image, the second image, or both images together.